andrewryno/Unique-Page-Sidebars/readme.txt

 Contributors: andrewryno
 Donate link: http://andrewryno.com/plugins/unique-page-sidebars/
-Tags: sidebars, dynamic sidebars, sidebar management, dynamic widgets, widgets per page, sidebars per page Tested up to: 3.3
+Tags: sidebars, dynamic sidebars, sidebar management, dynamic widgets, widgets per page, sidebars per page Requires at least: 3.0
+Tested up to: 3.3
 Stable tag: 0.1

-This plugin allows for the creation and management of widget sidebars on a per-page basis from a single dynamic_sidebar() call in your theme's sidebar.
+This plugin allows for the creation and management of widget sidebars on a per-page basis from a single dynamic_sidebar() call in your theme sidebar.

 == Description ==